jeetsukumaran/DendroPy/doc/website/sumtrees.rst

         SumTrees - Phylogenetic Tree Split Support Summarization Version 1.1.1 (Mar 03 2009)
         By Jeet Sukumaran and Mark T. Holder
-        (using the DendroPy Phylogenetic Computation Library Version 2.1.3)
+        (using the DendroPy Phylogenetic Computing Library Version 2.1.3)
         ====================================================================

         No sources of support specified or could be found.
 Please provide the